 The train has already left.

 Kisha wa mada tsukimasen.

 The train has not yet arrived.

 Vocabulary related to trains in Japanese

 What is the difference between the words densha (電車), kisha (汽車) and ressha (列車)?
-The word densha is used for electric trains, while kisha for steam trains, while the word resha can be used for both and refers to the trains that form the train.
-There is also a bullet train called a shinkansen (新幹線).
+The word densha is used for electric trains, while kisha for steam trains, the word ressha can be used for both and refers to the trains that make up the train.
+There is also the bullet train called the shinkansen (新幹線).

 If you are traveling for the first time by train in Japan, keep an eye out for these words from the list below.